DavidToh2/Brick-Breaker/README.md

 - 15 levels
 - 5 powerups
 - Highscore saving (not implemented)
+- Lowkey boring (levels 4 and 11 are cool though, and levels 9 and 15 make a good challenge!)

 ## Code features
 - Semi-responsive menu that can toggle level select display